 Courage: Courage does not mean you have no fear of danger.
 It means that you can face danger in spite of your fear.

 Self-control: This means being able to stop when you have had enough of something, such as eating, playing, or even working too much.

 Justice: Justice means being fair with others that we play and work with, regardless of who they are.

 Faith: Faith is belief in God and things we cannot see but feel are true.

 Hope: Hope means to look forward to good things you believe will happen.
-You hope for better things tomorrow, but as the same time you work hard today to make them happen.
+You hope for better things tomorrow, but at the same time, you work hard today to make them happen.